Keibert Ruiz Player Props: Nationals vs. Cardinals

 Keibert Ruiz At The Plate

-- Ruiz is batting .244 with nine doubles, eight home runs and 15 walks.
+- Ruiz is hitting .240 with nine doubles, eight home runs and 15 walks.

-- Ruiz has an RBI in 21 of 57 games this season, with multiple RBI in five of them.
-He has also driven in three or more of his team's runs in two contests.
+- Ruiz has an RBI in 21 of 58 games this year, with multiple RBI in five of them.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.